 The College works closely with local Higher Education Institutions to ensure strong progression routes into Level 4 and above where occupations are available within the specialist industries we serve.
 We currently work with Hull University, Lincoln University and the University of Huddersfield for a number of Foundation, Bachelors and Masters degrees to provide a comprehensive and complimentary provision.
 The provision is offered across both campuses and compliments the offer available in the wider skills delivery network whilst making best use of its excellent resources.

-The College has strong links with other colleges, working collaboratively through the Humber Principals' group and the Yorkshire and Humber Association of Colleges networks.
+The College has strong links with other colleges, working collaboratively through the Humber Principals' group, Lincolnshire Federation of Colleges, and regional Association of Colleges networks.